CP1401/Practicals/prac_06/README.md

 Write a new version of
 the [Automated Steakhouse from prac 3](https://github.com/CP1401/Practicals/tree/master/prac_03#example) but:
-Instead of asking the user for their steak style (e.g. medium rare), ask the chef for a number of minutes and print what the style will be (e.g. 1 minute is rare, 20 minutes is burned).
+Instead of asking the user for their steak style (e.g., medium rare), ask the chef for a number of minutes and print what the style will be (e.g., 1 minute is rare, 20 minutes is burned).
 Think about the functions that make sense, including reusing your function for getting a number.

 ## iii.
 Tax Calculation